harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

     ![](./static/guided/select-1.png)

-### Select chaos environment
+### Select an environment

-3. As the first step, select a chaos environment from a list of environments and click **Next**.
+3. As the first step, select an environment from a list of environments and click **Next**.

     ![](./static/guided/select-env-2.png)

-### Select chaos infrastructure
+### Select an infrastructure
 4. It may take a while to set up the environment.
-In the second step, select a chaos infrastructure from the list of chaos infrastructure and click **Next**.
+In the second step, select an infrastructure from the list of infrastructure and click **Next**.

     ![](./static/guided/select-infra-3.png)